-- -A Board member has no authority to speak publicly on behalf of the Board unless designated to do so by Board vote. - -You have a duty in making public statements to make clear that you are speaking for yourself only. - -Don't comment if the matter could be subject to a board hearing. - -When is your chance to be heard?
-Discussion of the Motion. - -Do not engage in argument with audience members. - -Consider whether your statement may damage the Board, kids, or staff. - -Stay off of social media unless encouraging attendance or participation.
-Don't use it to attack the district, employees, or your fellow board members.
+-A Board member has no authority to speak publicly on behalf of the Board unless designated to do so by Board vote.

+At the very least, you have a duty in making public statements to make clear that you are speaking for yourself only.

+- -Don't comment if the matter could be subject to a board hearing. - -When is your chance to be heard?
+Discussion of the Motion. - -Do not engage in argument with audience/feedback with audience members.
+Why? - -Consider whether your statement may damage the Board, kids, or staff. - -Stay off of social media unless encouraging attendance or participation.
+Don't use it to attack the district, employees, or your fellow board members. (whenever I see this, I start hearing circus music in my head)